storybookjs/icons/README.md

 <img src="public/cover.jpg" />

-This library contains the icons used in Chromatic UI and marketing site.
+This library contains the icons used in Chromatic and Storybook.

 ## Install